 A lot of money doesn’t have to be spent in order to have a good time with your date.
 In fact, the amount of money spent on your date isn’t important.
 What’s important is the experience of spending time together and creating memories.
 We hope you keep your savings and social life happy with these budget date ideas.
 Good luck and have fun!

-💕If you want to take your financial conversations with your significant other to the next level, check out 6 Tips for Talking to Your Partner About Money.
+💕If you want to take your financial conversations with your significant other to the next level, check out How to Talk About Money With Your Partner.